OHHAKO/react-ui-estudio/README.md

 # frontAction-boilerplate
-pure event and styling in nextjs+typescript
+Project that archive event and styling created using pure React hook method.

+- sticky banner
+- hidden banner in scrolling